SepehrGanji/DVDRental-Datawarehouse/Docs/Film/factless_film_category.md

 ### fill_factless_film_category

-Scans and inserts the records relating films to categories
+Scans and inserts the records relating films to categories by silmple selecting from film_category.